z-shell/pyenv/docs/README.md

 	- [Default Profile](#default-profile)
 	- [`Bin-Gem-Node` Profile](#bin-gem-node-profile)

-# Introduction
+## Introduction

 > **[?]**
 > This repository not compatible with previous versions (zplugin, zinit).
 >
 > Please upgrade to [ZI](https://github.com/z-shell-zi)

-The [pyenv/pyenv](https://github.com/pyenv/pyenv) zsh package than can use the NPM package registry to automatically:
+The [pyenv/pyenv](https://github.com/pyenv/pyenv) zsh package that can use the NPM package registry to automatically:

 -   get the plugin's Git repository OR release-package URL,
 -   get the list of the recommended ices for the plugin,